plovv/sms-13033/README.md

 The use of the app is only intended to automate the procedure of composing and sending the sms message.

 The receiver's number is not declared.
-The number can be set in the String resource file.
+The number can be set in the strings resource file.